JingjingZhang111/anchor/README.md

 ---
 --k the kmer length

---epsilon type=int, help='the space of kmer'
+--epsilon the space of kmer

---seqs  help='the seqs file (all sequence in one fasta file)
+--seqs  the seqs file (all sequence in one fasta file)

+Output
+---
+--Distance matrix in meg format